We may earn commission from affiliate links →

 However, it can lead you into a less-than-ideal situation because (1) you might overpay for the excursion, and (2) you might find yourself in a similar situation as us—packed like sardines on a “relaxing island boat tour.”

 But it’s not entirely the salesperson’s or tour operator’s fault.
-True, they should be 100% up-front about the real nature of the tour, but they are trying to run a business and pay their bills, so there is a benefit of glossing over some of the finer details.
+True, they should be 100% up-front about the tour’s real nature, but they are trying to run a business and pay their bills, so there is a benefit of glossing over some of the finer details.

 It’s the tour operator’s job to provide you with information, but it’s also your job as a traveler to do your research and ask questions like: